Core systems

 Each record in the Needs Attention table includes a status tag on the left-hand side.

-Clicking this status opens a detailed pop-up containing:
+Clicking this status opens a detailed pop-up showing:

-- Activity logs: a chronological list showing which staff members created, updated, or checked in the record
+- Activity logs (who created, updated, or checked in the record)

-The Checked In tab serves as a historical log of all items that have been received and successfully checked in.
+The Checked In tab is a read-only historical log of everything that has been successfully received and checked in.

 Each record shows: